restic/restic/doc/040_backup.rst

 compared to the parent snapshot.
 To omit the creation of a new snapshot in this case, specify the ``--skip-if-unchanged`` option.

-Note that when using absolute paths to specify the backup target, then also changes to the parent folders result in a changed snapshot.
+Note that when using absolute paths to specify the backup source, then also changes to the parent folders result in a changed snapshot.
 For example, a backup of ``/home/user/work`` will create a new snapshot if the metadata of either ``/``, ``/home`` or ``/home/user`` change.
 To avoid this problem run restic from